How to Become a Licensed Alcohol and Drug Counselor (LADC) in Massachusetts

 4. Apply to Become an LADC II through the Massachusetts Bureau of Substance Addiction Services Alcohol and Drug Counselor Licensing Unit

 You’re sure to have plenty of questions when it comes to earning the credential that will allow you to practice as a substance abuse counselor in Massachusetts.
 Not to worry.
-We’ve broken down the process into easily manageable steps that will allow you to move toward certification with confidence.
+We’ve broken down the process into easily manageable steps that will enable you to move toward certification with confidence.

 1. Complete a 260-Hour Certificate Program in Alcohol and Drug Education and a 300-Hour Practicum

 The first step to becoming an LADC II involves completing a program in alcohol and drug education through a BSAS-approved Addiction Education Program.
-The program must include at least 260-hours of classroom-based alcohol and drug education, and a 300-hour hands-on substance abuse practicum.
+The program must include at least 260 hours of classroom-based alcohol and drug education, and a 300-hour hands-on substance abuse practicum.
+You may choose to complete a program that the BSAS does not approve; however, it must be reviewed by the BSAS during the application process.
+Many programs in Massachusetts meet the 260-hour education requirement.
+Offered through community colleges, treatment centers, and four-year colleges and universities throughout the state, substance abuse counseling certificate programs take about a year to complete and include the required practicum.

 Of course, you always have the option of meeting these requirements through a full bachelor’s degree program.
 Even though attaining a bachelor’s degree isn’t part of the state requirements for certification in Massachusetts, doing so comes with some clear benefits.
 Through general undergraduate coursework, you would naturally come away with a broader skillset in communication and critical thinking, and a broader understanding of the social and cultural contexts that can contribute to addiction.
 And at the most practical level, a bachelor’s degree would not only include the 300-hour practicum requirement, it would reduce the number of supervised work experience hours required for certification by a third.

-Like many fields that have significant practice hour requirements as a condition for licensure, employers throughout Massachusetts routinely hire license candidates to provide the guidance and supervision they need.
-This opens the door to a years-long mentorship with an employer that fosters your growth and advancement, helping you achieve your LADC II license, and eventually even an LADC I.
+Once you’ve completed the required education and practicum, it’s time to land a job where you can begin to accrue the 6,000 hours (about three years) of supervised experience required to earn the LADC II credential.
+Like many fields with significant practice-hour requirements for licensure, employers throughout Massachusetts routinely hire licensed candidates to provide the guidance and supervision they need.
+This opens the door to a years-long mentorship with an employer that fosters your growth and advancement, helping you achieve your LADC II license and, eventually, even an LADC I. During this time, you’ll be gaining experience in diagnostic assessment, intervention, and alcoholism and/or drug counseling to establish and maintain recovery and support relapse prevention.
+Your experience must include providing direct patient services.
+All experience must be obtained within the last ten years.

 4. Apply to Become an LADC II through the Bureau of Substance Addiction Services Alcohol and Drug Counselor Licensing Unit

+You must apply for licensure through the BSAS eLicensing System.
+To obtain initial access, call 781-774-6627.
 To maintain your LADC II credential, you must renew your license every two years upon the completion of at least 40 hours of continuing education in addictions, counseling techniques, and/or behavioral science.

 With a Master’s Degree and More Experience, You Can Become a Licensed Alcohol and Drug Counselor I (LADC I) in Massachusetts